North American Policies that Support

-The Substance Abuse and Mental Health Services Administration (SAMHSA) convened a one-day expert panel meeting in 2019 in which subject matter experts and persons with lived experience from across the U.S. and Canada examined the key areas of need for redressing the inaccessibility of CBT for psychosis.
+In 2019, the Substance Abuse and Mental Health Services Administration (SAMHSA) convened a one-day expert panel meeting in which mental health administrators, experts in CBTp, and people with lived experience from across the U.S. and Canada examined the key areas of need for redressing the inaccessibility of CBT for psychosis.
 As a product of this meeting, two documents addressing the importance of the routine availability of Cognitive Behavioral Therapy for psychosis (CBTp) in the United States were issued:

 The first is a CBTp implementation guide published in May 2021 by SAMHSA.
 This document represents the first federally-issued declaration that CBTp should be offered as the standard of care in behavioral health settings, and that CBTp-informed care, at a minimum, should be offered to individuals with psychotic disorders across forensic, correctional, primary care, and educational settings.

 The second, more extensive document - The Position Statement on the Routine Administration of Cognitive Behavioral Therapy for Psychosis as the Standard of Care for Individuals Seeking Treatment for Psychosis – is intended to supplement the SAMHSA guide.
 Published by the National Association of State Mental Health Program Directors, the position statement details a rationale for sustainable CBTp implementation and delivers key recommendations to support broad intra- and inter-organizational adoption for individuals who have or are at risk of developing a psychotic disorder.

 Cultural Considerations when Applying CBT to Racial and Ethnic Minorities

-This practice brief, prepared by Jessica Maura, PhD and Sarah Kopelovich, PhD, is intended to help clinicians —particularly those who administer Cognitive Behavioral Therapy for individuals with serious mental illness—to enhance their cultural awareness and incorporate culturally-relevant practices into their formulation and treatment approach."
+This practice brief, prepared by Drs.
+Jessica Maura and Sarah Kopelovich for the Northwest Mental Health Technology Transfer Center, is intended to help clinicians enhance their cultural awareness and incorporate culturally-relevant practices into a cognitive behavioral formulation and treatment approach.

 The Importance of Human Relationships, Ethics and Recovery-Oriented Values